 Currently, English is the lingua franca, but prior to World War II French was.
 Now that China and India are up and coming economic powers how long will it be before either of them become so prominent that everyone will need to learn those languages in order to remain competitive in the international market place to access their markets.
 Socio-political changes occur and there just might be a change in which country holds dominance in the world.
 Why should the language always change, as it will whenever a country obtains the dominant position in the world.
 Why should we keep learning languages which have so many problems and puts the peoples who language is the lingua franca at an advantage.
 Choosing a more neutral and easier to learn lanuage is to the worlds advantage in every way.

 Advantages of Having a Consensual International Auxiliary Language

 Increased Number of People Learning a Second Language

 Having an agreed upon IAL would have more people learning this as their second language, knowing full well that this will be all that they should need to do their business anywhere in the world, instead of choosing or attempting to learn between 2 or 3 (or more) candidate languages to do business in with just a small portion of the world.
 This one language would be accepted and used in all parts of the world.

 Since more people would know what language will work everywhere, most everyone will take this language and we will end up having a greater penetration of people with a second language.
-This will also help people in far parts of the world communicate with others that they would not have had the chance to due to a significatnt language barrier.
-This will more significantly imparct US people since the American polpulation has a low percentage of people that have learned a second language.
-With a concensual IAL there will be much more motivation to take it.
+This will also help people in far parts of the world communicate with others that they would not have had the chance to due to a significant language barrier.
+This will more significantly impact US people since the American population has a low percentage of people that have learned a second language.
+With a consensual IAL there will be much more motivation to take it.

 Health and Intellectual Benefits